Ready to learn more?

 Dr. Franz Volker Greifenhagen studied the Hebrew Bible and Islam at Duke University, graduating with a Ph.D. in 1998.
-He has taught at Luther College at the University of Regina since 1994, and presently serves as Dean.
+He has taught at Luther College at the University of Regina since 1994 and served the College as Assistant Dean 2005 - 2012, and as Dean 2012 - 2018.

 Dr. Greifenhagen collaborates on the national research project "New Muslim public spheres in the digital age: identity, community, diversity and authority in Canada", and has authored or co-authored various articles and academic papers on the Qur’an and Bible, and on modern Islam, including a textbook on the Hebrew Bible, An Introduction to the Hebrew Bible: A Thematic Approach.